Free Printable Worksheets

 Do you include long division or problems with remainders?

-No, our division worksheets focus on basic division facts only.
+No. Our division worksheets focus on basic division facts only (within the 12×12 multiplication table).
 We do not include long division, remainders, or complex fraction division.
-The goal of these worksheets is to build fluency with core division facts within the 12×12 multiplication table.
+The goal of these worksheets is to build fluency with core division facts — the essential prerequisite for long division.
+Attempting long division before basic division facts are automatic is the single most common cause of errors and frustration.
+Once basic facts are solid, see our grade-level worksheets for long division practice.

 What is the best way to teach division to a child who does not know their multiplication facts yet?

 Do not teach division yet.
 A child without solid multiplication facts will learn division as a separate set of facts to memorize, which doubles the burden.
-Two to four weeks of focused multiplication fact work before introducing division will make the division unit dramatically faster.
+Two to four weeks of focused multiplication fact work (especially mixed facts and fact families) before introducing division will make the division unit dramatically faster — typically cutting the time needed by half.
+Division is not a new subject; it is multiplication backward.
+Teach multiplication first, then show how division reverses it.

 Are visual aids included for division worksheets?